programming-journal/programming-journal.github.io/boards/index.markdown

 ### Editor-in-Chief
 * Cristina V. Lopes, University of California, Irvine, California

+### Associate Editors
+* Matt Flatt, University of Utah, USA
+* Guido Salvaneschi, Technische Universität Darmstadt, Germany

 ### Managing Editors
 * Tobias Pape, Hasso Plattner Institute, University of Postdam, Germany
 * Robert Hirschfeld, Hasso Plattner Institute, University of Postdam, Germany

-### Associate Editors
-* Guido Salvaneschi, Technische Universität Darmstadt, Germany

 ## Advisory Board
 The role of the advisory board is to guide and support the work of the editorial board, to help planning longer-term editorial strategies, and to provide institutional memory.
 Advisory Board members serve for a period of three years, extendable to another three years.